 Swordtails come in lots of color varieties, so you’ll likely see titles relating to this when you’re buying them.
 A Swordtail’s most distinguishing trait is its unusual tailfin, the bottom of which is elongated and looks rather like a sword extending from behind the fish.

-Swordtails are tough, and they are usually quite adaptable when it comes to their tank environment.
+Like Zebra Danios, Swordtails are very adaptable when it comes to their tank environment.
 These active and lively fish like to run in groups.
 Keep them at about a 3 or 4:1 female-to-male ratio.

 Swordtails are also jumpers, so keep that lid on tight whenever you’re not feeding your fish or cleaning your tank.

-In the wild, Swordtails consume a lot of algae and plant matter.
+In the wild, Swordtails consume a lot of algae and plant matter and are as omnivorous as Zebra Danios.
 They also fancy a bit of animal protein from time to time.
 Supplement their mostly plant-based diet with other foods like brine shrimp.

 4. Kuhli Loach